MagnusThor/demolishedWebGPU/README.md

 This an early version, but the following features will is available

-1. Multi-pass ,1-n shader programs/buffers will be available shrtly
+1. Multi-pass/1-n shader programs/buffers will be available shortly.
-2. 1-n textures
+2. 1-n textures.
-3. Custom uniforms
+3. Custom uniforms.
+4. 1-n samplers
-4. WGLSL & SPRI-V support
+4. WGLSL & SPIR-V support.

 As in demolishedRenderer the goal is to keep the *engine* tiny, and its written mainly for a demo-scene purpose, but as demolishedRenderer you can use in graphics/rendering itense webapplications.